 4. Aunt Florence

-Personally I hardly knew Aunt Florence when I was growing up.
-I suspect that is because my dad and her weren't that close due to the great age gap.
+I hardly knew Aunt Florence when I was growing up.
+I suspect that is because my dad and she weren't that close due to the great age gap.
 Florence eventually married, but like Aunt Helen she didn't have any children.

 One thing I do remember is that for Christmas of 1954 both Aunt Helen and Florence presented me with a beautiful baseball autographed by all of the 1954 Milwaukee Braves players.

 Each one of my aunts did something for me during my life which I will always remember.
 I miss the aunts who have already passed away, and I look forward to seeing my living maternal aunts again as soon as possible.
-Fortunately I still have contact with my youngest aunt, Mary, on Facebook.
+Fortunately, I still have contact with my youngest aunt, Mary, on Facebook.
 I also periodically call and visit Aunt Sissy and Aunt Mary.

 © 2015 Paul Richard Kuehn